bmo-node/bmo/packages/cli/README.md

 `yarn global add @lmig/bmo-cli`

-This will make the `bmo` command available in you terminal.
+This will make the `bmo` command available in your terminal.
 From there you can use any commands you need.
 When using bmo in a npm module it is suggested that you install it locally to that project so you do not need any globally installed dependencies.
 Its more convenient to use the global `bmo` command to generate new resources and dependencies,